Gavin McInnes: Personal life

-McInnes resides in the U.S. on a green card.
 In 2005, he married Manhattan-based publicist and consultant Emily Jendrisak, the daughter of Native American activist Christine Whiterabbit Jendrisak who describes herself as a liberal Democrat.
 About his wife's ethnicity and their children together, McInnes said, "I've made my views on Indians very clear.
 I like them.
 I actually like them so much, I made three."
 They live in Larchmont, New York.

-He is a Roman Catholic convert and member of the Knights of Columbus.
-He grew up as an atheist, but converted after having his first child.
+Daniel Lombroso, a journalist for The Atlantic, reported in his 2020 documentary White Noise - and in a follow up article about alt-right activist Lauren Southern - that McInnes sexually propositioned Southern after an appearance on his show in June 2018.
+McInnes denied having done so.

+McInnes is a permanent resident of the United States.